AzrielOmega/cmsgrid/README.md

 * Download the plugin
 * Extract the contents to your CKEditor plugins directory: `/path/to/ckeditor/plugins/cmsgrid`
 * Open this file `/path/to/ckeditor/config.js`, and add the code below to it.
-* You'll have to edit the lines of code below which refer to Bootstrap 3 & jQuery and set the paths accordingly
+* You'll have to edit the lines of code below which refer to Bootstrap 3 & jQuery and set the paths & versions accordingly
 * Also note that the editorConfig below has been stripped down to just show the cmsgrid toolbar, you'll want to add in the standard wysiwyg features

 ```